tldr-pages/tldr/pages/common/xephyr.md

 `Xephyr -br -ac -noreset -screen {{800x600}} {{:2}}`

-- Start BSPWM on the new screen:
+- Start an X application on the new screen:

 `DISPLAY=:2 {{command_name}}`